Lanturn Logo

 You can read more about the FCF here.

-In 2022, Singapore saw the biggest drop in foreign worker numbers in 12 years.
+In 2022, Singapore saw the most significant drop in foreign worker numbers in 12 years.
 The number of work permit rejections has risen as the government grows more stringent.

-This is compounded by rising fees for work pass applications: the fee for Employment Pass and S-Pass applications is now $105.
-Following approval, the fee of issuing the passes can be up to $255 for Employment Passes and $100 for S-Pass.
+This issue is compounded by rising fees for work pass applications, like the fee for Employment Pass and S-Pass applications is now $105.
+Following approval, the cost of issuing the passes can be up to $255 for Employment Passes and $100 for S-Pass.

-This can result in significant work delays, so do account for the impact on operations (e.g. your company may be down a programmer or delivery driver for an extra month, if you need to appeal).
+Also, processing an appeal against a failed application can take three weeks.
+In addition, MOM does not entertain in-person appeals.
+You will have to spend time writing the required appeal letters and filling in forms which can result in significant work delays, so account for the impact on operations (e.g., your company may be down a programmer or delivery driver for an extra month if you need to appeal).

-MOM typically looks at a prospective worker’s educational background and experience in regards to a role.
-This is straightforward for common roles like accountants, IT professionals, procurement officers, and the like.
+MOM typically looks at a prospective worker’s educational background and experience regarding a role.
+This procedure is straightforward for typical positions like accountants, IT professionals, procurement officers, etc.

 On the flip side, be aware that having the right academic qualifications also doesn’t mean automatic approval.
-MOM may ask for proof of your worker’s past projects, or ask questions about their degree, doctorate, etc. You may need to consult your worker on these.
+MOM may ask for proof of your worker’s past projects or questions about their degree, doctorate, etc. You may need to consult your worker on these.

-Lanturn specialises in work visas for PMETs (professionals, managers, executives, and technicians), and can handle applications for Work Passes.
-We do not however process Work Pass Applications for Work Permits and Domestics Workers.
+Lanturn specialises in Singapore work visas for PMETs (professionals, managers, executives, and technicians) and can handle applications for Work Passes.
+We do not, however, process work pass applications for Work Permits and Domestic Workers.

 There are different types of work passes in Singapore.
 The three general types are the E-Pass (professionals and managers earning at least $4,500 per month [$5,000 in the Finance Sector]), S-Pass (technicians and mid-skilled workers earning at least $2,500 per month), and work permits for foreign workers (semi or unskilled labour, from a provider recognised by MOM).

 A security bond of $5,000 is required for each non-Malaysian foreign worker (the worker in question cannot be asked to pay the bond).
-You need to buy the bond from a bank or insurer before your worker arrives, and processing time is about three days.
+Buying the bond from a bank or insurer before your worker arrives would be best.
+The processing time for this bond takes around three days.

-If something goes wrong and the bond is not processed on time, you will have to pay to send your worker home when they arrive.
-As such, you need to be exacting and careful in the relevant paperwork; especially if you’re employing multiple foreigners, who are all arriving at different times throughout the year.
+If something goes wrong and the bond is not processed on time, you must pay to send your workers home when they arrive.
+As such, you need to be sure that all the relevant paperwork is in place, especially if you’re employing multiple foreigners arriving at different times throughout the year.

 Thinking about becoming a Permanent Resident instead?
 Check out the benefits of becoming a Singapore Permanent Resident here.